ChristianHuerta05/CPSC335-Group8/README.md

             ```

 3. **Install Dependencies**:
-    - Navigate to the project directory and install the required Python packages using `pip`:
+    - Navigate to the project directory and install the Python packages using `pip`:
     ```bash
     pip install -r requirements.txt
     ```